nwoltman/node-mysql-plus/README.md

 + `onDelete` (optional) - One of: `RESTRICT`, `CASCADE`, `SET NULL`, `NO ACTION`, `SET DEFAULT`.
 + `onUpdate` (optional) - Same as `onDelete`.

-Alternatively, you can use a shorthand string that has the following form:
+Alternatively, a shorthand string that has the following form may be used:

 ```js
 '<table>.<column> [reference_option]' // `[reference_option]` is optional